apache/ozone/hadoop-hdds/docs/content/interface/Cli.md

 ozone sh volume --help
 ```

-This will show all possible actions for volumes.
+will show all possible actions for volumes.

-or it can be invoked to explain a specific action like
+Or it can be invoked to explain a specific action like:

 ```bash
 ozone sh volume create --help
 ```

-This command will give you command line options of the create command.
+which will print the command line options of the `create` command for volumes.

 ## General Command Format

-The Ozone shell commands take the following format.
+Ozone shell commands take the following form:

 > _ozone sh object action url_

 **ozone** script is used to invoke all Ozone sub-commands.
 The ozone shell is
 invoked via ```sh``` command.

-The object can be a volume, bucket or a key.
-The action is various verbs like
+Object can be volume, bucket or key.
+Actions are various verbs like
 create, list, delete etc.

-Ozone URL can point to a volume, bucket or keys in the following format:
+Depending on the action, Ozone URL can point to a volume, bucket or key in the following format:

 _\[schema\]\[server:port\]/volume/bucket/key_